Closing options trades: "When should I exit a trade?" "How should I manage a winning options trade?”

 You’re missing out on considerable annual returns.

-By following my strategy and learning how to exit an options trade at the optimal time, you will make up those missed percentage points.
+By following my strategy and learning how to exit an options trade at the optimal time, you will likely improve your returns.

 This can be proven easily mathematically (as shown in the video above)